frontendwizards/Frontend-Challenges/problems/twitter-like-II/README.md

 - Handle spam clicking (rapid like/unlike actions) without breaking functionality
 - Maintain all functionality from the original Twitter Like component
 - Ensure the component is reusable and customizable
+- [TODO] ensure its takes only the given width/height
+- [TODO] Don't mutate the total count of likes, use a derived state for total counts

 ## Example Usage